mimi-katsu/mimi-katsu/README.md

 ### Hi there 👋

 ## About Me:
-&nbsp;&nbsp;&nbsp;&nbsp; You can call me M (She/They).
+You can call me M (She/They).
 My passions in life are computer hacking, gardening, and cats.

 ## Experience
 &nbsp;&nbsp;&nbsp;&nbsp; - I have ~17 years of experience doing bad things to computers.